kubeflow/spark-operator/README.md

 - Supports automatic retries of failed submissions with optional linear back-off.
 - Supports collecting and exporting application-level metrics and driver/executor metrics to Prometheus.

+### Manager customization

+The operator now exposes a pluggable manager construction workflow.
+You can supply alternative manager products via the `--manager-product` flag (also available through the Helm chart) and optionally specify a `--manager-product-fallback`.
+See [docs/manager-products.md](docs/manager-products.md) for guidance and examples, including a manager powered by `kubernetes-controller-sharding`.

 ## Project Status

 **Project status:** *beta*